A WordPress Plugins Guide For Entrepreneurs

-“Selecting the right plugins for a WordPress Internet Business is no easy task, & your selections will have cost & performance implications for your website.”
+“Selecting the right plugins for a website is no easy task, & your selections will have cost & performance implications.”

 My WordPress Plugins Guide involved looking at radar sites, listening to expert opinions from Kevin Geary, Online Media Masters, WPBeginner, & reviewing Wordpress.org.

-If you go it alone, it will take a bit of research & time to sift through the complexity of plugins & features to get to a final collection.
-Or you can save time & follow my suggestions.
+If you go it alone, it will take a bit of research & time to sift through the complexity of plugins & features that cross-over to get to a final list.

-Plus you need to consider if personal, business, or lifetime subscriptions are best, and if one-time-payments (OTP), upgrades, or annual payments are required.
+You need to consider if personal, business, or lifetime subscriptions are best, if one-time-payments (OTP) or annual payments are required, & how much renewal prices rise.

-With free plugins you usually get one site activation, which means you may need to deactivate/reactivate the live plugin occasionally when using local or staging sites.
+With free plugins & personal plans you usually get one site activation, which means you may need to deactivate/reactivate a plugin occasionally on staging sites.

 Core Website Systems:

-These four plugins are critical for the architecture, structuring & styling of my dashboard, pages, posts, & CPTs.
+These four plugins in my WordPress Plugins Guide are critical for my site structuring & styling, along with the structuring of my WP dashboard for CPTs.

 USD $79/yr + GST Freelancer Plan 3 Sites (Auto Renews)

-Automatic CSS (ACSS) is a Cascading Style Sheet framework for WP that was created by Kevin Geary to speed-up workflow, & make it easier to style & maintain a website.
+Automatic.css (ACSS) is a Utility First Styling framework for WP that was created by Kevin Geary to speed-up workflow, & make it easier to style & maintain a website.

-I use ACSS to style my website with global utility classes & enable consistent spacing via utility classes (padding, margin, column, rows) for visual rhythm.
+I use ACSS to style my website & enable consistent spacing via utility classes with predefined settings for padding, margin, column, gap & rows.

-Tip: ACSS will assist you with global styling & predefined web styles, but make sure to only update this plugin from a staging site or after backing up.
+Tip: ACSS will assist you with scalable & predefined element styles.
+It’s important to update this plugin only from a staging site (clone) or after backing up.
+Bare-Ess-01

 Frames (Paid)